 “Yeah, it was a tragedy,” Hillary replied.
-“The three of us felt really guilty about it.”
+“We all felt really guilty about it.”

-“We didn’t know how to process it,” said Vanessa.
+“We didn’t know how to process it,” Vanessa said.

-“I went to New York City for a couple of weeks the following summer, to visit my cousins,” said Hillary.
+“I took a trip to New York City to visit my cousins for a few weeks the following summer,” said Hillary.
 “We were shopping in Brooklyn this one afternoon and popped into a little occult store.
-My cousins were checking out the crystals and I came upon this book.
-It was titled, Summoning Lost Loved Ones.
-I paged through it and it was filled with spells for communicating with the dead, even one you could use to summon a spirit.
+My cousins were checking out the crystals and I found this little book called Summoning Lost Loved Ones.
+It was filled with spells for communicating with the dead, there was even one you could use to summon a spirit.

-“I bought it and read it cover to cover on the train ride home,” Hillary said, grabbing a cracker off the platter in the center of the table.
+“I bought it and read it cover to cover on the train ride home,” Hillary continued, grabbing a cracker off the platter in the center of the table.

 “We read it too,” Jill said excitedly.
 “It was almost like it was written for us, like Hill was supposed to find it there.”

-“Most of the spells required three people, there was one that laid out how to summon the spirit of a loved one,” Hillary added.
+“Most of the spells required three people, there was one that laid out how to summon the ghost of a loved one,” Hillary added.

 “It was an invocation of spirit,” Vanessa corrected.
 “Directions on how to conjure a ghost.”

 “It was all in fun.
 I mean, not fun.
-We missed our friend and we felt badly about the way she had died, about the accident, I mean, and this was a way for us to talk to her again, to make peace with her,” Jill jumped in.
+We missed our friend and we felt badly about the way she had died, about the accident, I mean, and this was a way for us to talk to her again, to make peace with her,” Jill said quickly.